 Demand for houses remains depressed in Lithuania, despite good economic growth.
-Lithuania’s five major cities (Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys) dropped by 0.9% (-2.3% inflation-adjusted) during the year to end-June 2013, according to Ober Haus Real Estate Advisors.
-This is an improvement from a year-on-year nominal price declines of 1.6%, 1.7% and 1.7% in the previous three quarters.
+Lithuania’s five major cities (Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys) increased by 2.88% (2.68% inflation-adjusted) during the year to end-Q1 2014, based on figures released by Ober Haus Real Estate Advisors.
+This was the second quarter of annual house price increases, after rising by 1.12% (0.76% inflation-adjusted) year-on-year in Q4 2013.

 Residential property prices in the capital started to decline in 2008, mainly due to the adverse impact of the global credit crunch.
 The housing market has not yet fully recovered since then.

 Demand remains very weak.
 Transactions of detached houses fell 21% in the first quarter of 2015 from a year earlier, to an average of 535 units per month, according to the State Enterprise Centre of Registers.
 Apartment transactions also fell by 31% y-o-y in Q1 2015, to an average of 1,900 units per month.

 In Vilnius, the number of new apartments sold fell by 29% in Q1 2015 from the same period last year, to 656 units, according to Ober Haus.

 Private ownership accounted for more than 98% of the total area of dwelling stock in 2014.

 In 2014, Lithuania’s economy grew by a modest 2.9%, after expanding by 3.3% in 2013, 3.8% in 2012, 6.1% in 2011, and 1.6% in 2010, according the International Monetary Fund (IMF).
 The economy is expected to expand by 2.8% this year and by another 3.2% in 2016.
 Lithuania finally joined the eurozone in January 1, 2015.